TruptiChoudhari/MiniProject_Excel/README.md

 **Pivot Tables:** Leveraged Pivot Tables to summarize and categorize data efficiently.

-**Visualizations:** Generated charts and graphs for visual representation, making insights easier to interpret.
+**Visualizations:** Generated charts and graphs for visual representation, making interpreting insights easier.

 **Formatting and Customization:** Applied edits and formatting to improve readability and enhance data presentation.